-Like all the good things that come in small packages, the Lenovo netbooks also pack in some cool features like 8.9-inch screen in the IdeaPad S9 and 10.2-inch screen in IdeaPad S10 and enhanced battery life via the energy-efficient LED backlit display.
+Like all the good things that come in small packages, the Lenovo netbooks also pack in some cool features like an 8.9-inch screen in the IdeaPad S9 and a 10.2-inch screen in IdeaPad S10 and enhanced battery life via the energy-efficient LED-backlit display.
 They come in vibrant glossy colors like deep blue, ruby red and classic bold black.
 They also claim to have the keyboard that is 85 percent the size of a full-function notebook PC’s keyboard.

-The netbooks come with WiFi, Bluetooth connectivity and an Express Card slot for users with high speed mobile broadband connectivity.
-They also feature built-in web camera for video messaging, two USB ports and a 4-in-1 multicard reader for connecting, sharing and transferring of digital data like music and videos.
+The netbooks come with WiFi, Bluetooth connectivity and an Express Card slot for users with high-speed mobile broadband connectivity.
+They also feature built-in web camera for video messaging, two USB ports and a 4-in-1 multi-card reader for connecting, sharing and transferring digital data like music and videos.